Mera Peak and Island Peak Climbing via Amphu Laptcha Pass

 -

-Climbers who follow this progression are significantly better prepared physically and mentally for Island Peak and the Amphu Laptcha crossing.
+Climbers who follow this progression arrive at Island Peak and Amphu Laptcha better prepared both physically and mentally.

 Technical Difficulty and Required Experience

-This expedition is graded as challenging to very challenging.
+This expedition is classified as challenging to very challenging.

 -